 Dayboard Ranges are pairs of unlighted or lighted fixed aids.
-When the vessel operator observes a pair in line, he/she can tell whether the boat is on the centerline of a channel.
+When the vessel operator observes a pair in line, he/she can tell whether the boat is on the channel’s centerline.

 They appear in multiple colors, which don’t affect their meanings.
 Some colors of Dayboard Ranges are green, red, white, and black.

 Mooring buoys might have cylinder or sphere shapes.
 Their colors are white with blue horizontal stripes.
 Most mooring buoys are privately owned, and you might need permission to use one.

 Remember that the only type of buoys you can tie your boat to our mooring ones.
 It is illegal to secure your boat to any other markers.

 The U.S. Aids to Navigation system follows a set of colors, shapes, numbers, and lights.
 It won’t take you long to learn this logical and straightforward system.